fnordoglargh/metametalmapper/README.md

 _Meta Metal Mapper_ is a Python3 program to crawl
 [Encyclopaedia Metallum: The Metal Archives](https://www.metal-archives.com/) (M-A) for bands, artists and albums.
-The data is stored in a in a local database and can be analysed and exported into band networks.
+The data is stored in a in a local database and can be analyzed and exported into band networks.

 The first time I saw a band network was in the liner notes of the 7" EP compilation [True Kings of Norway](https://www.metal-archives.com/albums/Immortal/True_Kings_of_Norway/111142) almost 20 years ago.